 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Original: $199 USD

 58 x 37 mm (inside of ear cup)

 SOL REPUBLIC has been relatively quiet the past couple years, but now it’s looking to make a big splash with the feature-packed SOL REPUBLIC Soundtrack Pro.
-Entering a crowded market of mid-range Bluetooth noise cancelling headphones, the Soundtrack Pro promises great battery life and performance.
+Entering a crowded market of mid-range Bluetooth noise canceling headphones, the Soundtrack Pro promises great battery life and performance.
 However, with some strange audio quirks and the absence of key features, does the Soundtrack Pro stand out for the right reasons?

 What is it like to use the SOL REPUBLIC Soundtrack Pro?

-The SOL REPUBLIC Soundtrack Pro looks and feels like a very standard pair of noise cancelling headphones.
+The SOL REPUBLIC Soundtrack Pro looks and feels like a very standard pair of noise canceling headphones.
 The plastic design is sturdy and minimal, and the headphones are available in black, gold, or grey.

 Despite the headphone’s premium price tag, SOL REPUBLIC doesn’t include many extras.
 There’s no carrying case included in the box, only a charging cable and 3.5mm connector.
-There’s also no companion app for these headphones, which means no EQ adjustments, noise cancelling adjustments, headphone tracking, or firmware updates.
+There’s also no companion app for these headphones, which means no EQ adjustments, noise canceling adjustments, headphone tracking, or firmware updates.